 - Season with salt and freshly ground black pepper

 - Basil Leaves for garnish

-Meanwhile, wrap 1 slice prosciutto around each fish fillet.
+Place 1 slice prosciutto on top of each fish fillet.

 Pasta With Sardines, Bread Crumbs and Capers